hellflame/argparse/README.md

 ### Advanced

-#### 1. ArgumentGroup
+#### 1. Argument Group

-Argument group is useful to present argument help infos in group, only affects how the help info displays, using `Group` config to do so. [example](examples/yt-download/main.go)
+Argument group is useful to arrange arguments help info in to groups, only affects how the help info displays, use `Group` config to do so. [example](examples/yt-download/main.go)

 ```go
 parser.Flag("", "version", &argparse.Option{